Theory of AI for Scientific Computing

 New York University

-CS, Data Science, and Mathematics
+CS, Data Science, & Mathematics

 Aditi Krishnapriyan